 For the audition, each student will be heard in only one performance area.
 Scholarships are linked to specific performance areas, and music majors are accepted in terms of their principal performance area.
 Audition in the area of your greatest strength and interest.

 Please note that for a Signature Artist Scholarship, which awards up to full tuition, candidates must participate in the November or February on-campus audition days.
-A full video audition is not acceptable as a substitute in this case.
-Full video auditions are considered in the awarding of Forte and Vivace scholarships, which typically range from $1,000 to $5,000 per year.

 For information on financial aid, call Admissions and Financial Aid at 219.464.5015 or (toll free) 888.GO.VALPO and ask to speak with a financial aid counselor.